urbit/docs/getting-started/booting-a-ship.md

 which indicates that the command was processed.

 `|mount %` will cause a `home/` directory to appear inside your _pier_ folder in Unix (the "pier" is our shorthand for the directory whose name corresponds to your Azimuth point).
-Changes to these files are automatically synced into your ship.
+Once you've changed a file, `|commit %home` to synchronize changes to your pier.

 **Note: Do not, under any circumstances, delete your pier.
 If your pier is deleted, your ship cannot be recovered until the Arvo network is reset ("breached") -- a rare occasion.**